Inferno (Doctor Who): Cast notes

+Camfield cast John Levene as the scripted UNIT sergeant, allowing the character to become that of Benton, who Camfield had cast Levene as in The Invasion (1969).
+As a result of this decision, Benton was also included in the previous serial, The Ambassadors of Death.

 Christopher Benjamin, who plays Sir Keith Gold, subsequently appeared as Henry Gordon Jago in The Talons of Weng-Chiang (1977), and as Colonel Hugh Curbishley in "The Unicorn and the Wasp" (2008).
 He also played Tardelli in the audio play Grand Theft Cosmos.
 Most recently, he has returned to play the character of Henry Gordon Jago in a long-running series of audio dramas titled Jago & Litefoot based upon the situation established in The Talons of Weng-Chiang.

 The role of Petra Williams was given to Sheila Dunn when Kate O'Mara was unavailable to play the part.
-O'Mara would, years later, be cast as the Rani, a renegade Time Lord.
+O'Mara would, years later, be cast as The Rani, a renegade Time Lord.
 Dunn was the wife of this story's co-director, Douglas Camfield, and had appeared twice before in Doctor Who, in The Invasion (1968) and The Daleks' Master Plan (1965–66).

-Ian Fairbairn had previously appeared as Questa in The Macra Terror (1967) and as Gregory in The Invasion, and would subsequently feature as Doctor Chester in The Seeds of Doom (1976).
+Ian Fairbairn (Bromley) had previously appeared as Questa in The Macra Terror (1967) and as Gregory in The Invasion, and would subsequently feature as Doctor Chester in The Seeds of Doom (1976).

 Derek Newark (Greg Sutton) had previously played Za in the first ever Doctor Who serial, An Unearthly Child, in 1963.

 Stuntman Alan Chuntz received a bad leg injury in episode 3 when he was hit by the car Jon Pertwee was driving.
 Pertwee felt so bad about it that he became ill himself, which threatened to disrupt filming.